 At the end of the day, the most important issue is to be safe – for yourself, your loved ones and others.
 So, be smart and work within your abilities and acknowledge your limitations.

 Whether it’s yourself or an aging parent, it’s very important to be aware of how safe you truly are on the road while driving.
-I have witnessed the end result of so many terrible accidents that could have easily been avoided (in my professional life and personal life) so I do speak from experience.

 Please stay safe.